Hier0nimus/anno-mods-hier0nimus/mods/[Gameplay] Military Attention/README.md

 ## Still on the to do list
 - Translations for all languages.
 If anyone wants to translate!
 Would be amazing!

-## What if you want to test?

-### Reporting a bug
-When reporting a bug please provide the following information:
-- Existing game or new game?

-### Things to provide feedback for
-- Balanced?
-    - Population
-    - Income
-    - Upkeep
-    - Needs
-    - Defenses
-    - Buffs
-    - Ships
-    - New mechanics of sailors and ammunition
-- Policies/buffs make sense?
-- New mechanics of sailors and ammunition are clear enough?

 ## FAQ